 - Less focus on direct conversions

-Their social media advertising services allow their customers to leverage the most cost-effective advertising method available today and with a specialized team, they can deliver tangible results.
-Their work involves optimizing existing campaigns for decreased cost and increased conversion rates, as well as creating new ads which could potentially deliver superior results or bring in new clients.
+Their social media advertising services allow their customers to leverage the most cost-effective advertising method available today, and with a specialized team, they can deliver tangible results.
+Their work involves optimizing existing campaigns for decreased cost and increased conversion rates, as well as creating new ads that could potentially provide superior results or bring in new clients.